This is a sponsored conversation written by me on behalf of ARM & HAMMER™. The opinions and text are all mine.

 My husband is really, really great at this!
 His love language is gifts, and he also has the true gift of hospitality.

-I will think about purchasing a gift for our guests at the last minute, and before I even have time to text message him, he will, nine times out of ten, arrive home with a locally-made candle or a bar of soap from our favorite natural skincare company will show up in our mailbox (because he’s remembered to place an order).
+I will think about purchasing a gift for our guests at the last minute.
+Before I even have time to text message him, he will, nine times out of ten, arrive home with a locally-made candle.
+Or, a bar of soap from our favorite natural skincare company will show up in our mailbox (because he’s remembered to place an order).

-These gifts don’t have to be fancy or expensive, but even a small bouquet of flowers or some chocolates on their pillows will make your guests feel welcomed, loved, and like you are excited to see them!
+These gifts don’t have to be fancy or expensive.
+Even a small bouquet of flowers or some chocolates on their pillows will make your guests feel welcomed, loved, and like you are excited to see them!

 Are you hosting any guests for Thanksgiving or Christmas this year?
 What are your suggestions for ways to prepare your home for guests?